 When I lived in Christchurch, a couple of years after the devastating earthquakes, I lived near hundreds of deserted houses in the red zone.
-I used a mobility scooter then, and used to look around the gardens of those empty houses, and kept finding myself attracted to a, then to me, was mystery plant.
+I used a mobility scooter then and used to look around the gardens of those empty houses.
+I kept finding myself attracted to what was at the time a mystery plant.
 After a few weeks, I took some photos of the leaves, and asked on Facebook if anyone knew what it was.
-I learned it was Comfrey, and someone that replied to that post said it was good to make into a balm, and used for horses on sprains, gashes and new injuries.
+I learned it was Comfrey, and someone that replied to my post said it was good to make into a balm, which got used for horses on sprains, gashes and new injuries.

-Another person on that Facebook post said chooks loved to eat the fresh leaves I haven’t found that to be true well not for my hens and ducks.
-While my chooks do like comfrey, but only when the leaves are mature or at the end of the growing season, not young small or medium sized leaves.
-Most people commenting on that post, told me about how organic gardeners used it to make a liquid fertilizer, and how once it was in your garden, you would never be rid of it.
+Another person on that Facebook post said chooks loved to eat the fresh leaves but I haven’t found that to be true well not for my hens and ducks.
+While my chooks do like comfrey, it’s only when the leaves are mature or at the end of the growing season, not young small or medium sized leaves.
+Most people commenting on that post, told me about how organic gardeners used it to make a liquid fertilizer, and how once it was in your garden, you could never get rid of it.

-Anyway, I decided to make a balm for a fb friend with a horse, and quickly was making it by the 2litre ice-cream container for horse lovers around Christchurch. and couldn’t make enough to supply.
-Using a recipe I first read online and followed.
+Anyway, I decided to make a balm for a fb friend with a horse, and quickly was making it by the 2litre ice-cream container for horse lovers around Christchurch – I couldn’t make enough to supply!
+I used a recipe that I first read about online and followed.

-I started giving small amounts of leftover balm to old homeless men I had befriended for their cracked hands and feet, I didn’t know then that comfrey had pain relieving properties, let alone how much it relieved pain, I just thought the oil and wax would be soothing for their terrible dry skin.
+I had befriended some older homeless men, who I started giving small amounts of leftover balm to for use on their cracked hands and feet.
+I didn’t know then that comfrey had pain relieving properties, let alone how much it relieved pain, I just thought the oil and wax would be soothing for their terrible dry skin.

-Two years on, and living now in the North Island, one day I noticed that while making the comfrey balm, in those days with my bare hands, that my own pain was much reduced, which was odd, because generally standing for just a couple of minutes would make my lower back ache so much I would have to sit or lay down until the pain eased … Still I really didn’t take much notice, I’m so used of pain, I was just pleased the pain was reduced.
+Two years on, and now living in the North Island, one day I noticed while making the comfrey balm (in those days with my bare hands) that my own pain was greatly reduced, which was odd, because generally standing for just a couple of minutes would make my lower back ache so much I would have to sit or lay down until the pain eased … Still I really didn’t take much notice, I’m so used to pain, I was just pleased it was reduced.

-Finally came the day, I was again making a brew of comfrey balm, and my sciatic nerve started hurting really badly, I was filling the 2 litre containers again with my bare hands and they were covered in the balm, and I rubbed the balm into my skin on my hip where the sciatic nerve, using it more as a lubricant, and definitely not expected anything amazing, but after a few minutes, the sciatic pain was gone.
+Finally came the day, I was again making a brew of comfrey balm, and my sciatic nerve started hurting badly.
+I was filling the 2 litre containers with my bare hands and they were covered in the balm, I rubbed the balm into my skin on my hip where the sciatic nerve is, using it more as a lubricant, and definitely not expected anything amazing, but after a few minutes, the sciatic pain was gone.

 I didn’t think much about it at the time, sciatic nerve pain can be odd like that, it comes and goes without rhyme or reason.
 I was too tired to do the dishes after I finished making the balm, so I just left them and went to bed.

-The next morning I woke up and was in a lot of pain in my lower back, looking at the dishes, I groaned at the mess I had to clean up, and left them and went to check Facebook … Something told me to try the balm on my back, I thought yeah right pfff … it wouldn’t help my pain … so I scrapped my finger around the cooking pot and scaped about 1 tsp of the balm onto my fingers and tried rubbing some in, more to prove that the sciatic thing was just a coincidence.
+The next morning I woke up with a lot of pain in my lower back, looking at the dishes, I groaned at the mess I had to clean up and left them to go check Facebook … Something told me to try the balm on my back, I thought yeah right pfff … it wouldn’t help my pain … so I scraped my finger around the cooking pot and go about 1 tsp of the balm onto my fingers and tried rubbing some in, more to prove that the sciatic thing was just a coincidence.

-I started taking a pot of this comfrey balm with me, where I went and trying it on anyone that talked about pain anywhere, quickly I started getting orders for the balm, I didn’t sell many, but enough to buy more wax and oil to make more balm and a bit extra.
+I started taking a pot of this comfrey balm with me everywhere I went and trying it on anyone that talked about having pain.
+I quickly started getting orders for the balm – I didn’t sell many, but enough to buy more wax and oil to make more balm and a bit extra.
 Then one day another facebook friend suggested I make a facebook page and start selling it.
 I did and now the rest is history.

-I never reread that recipe for 3 years, and then found out I was making the balm very differently to the instructions gotta love being dyslexic.
-However by then, I was selling what I had renamed Strong Pain Relief Balm, and people were finding it much better than any comfrey balm they had tried, so I kept to the recipe I used. if it ain’t broke, don’t fix it huh.
+I didn’t reread that recipe for 3 years, and then found out I was making the balm very differently to the instructions – gotta love being dyslexic.
+However, by then, I was selling what I had renamed Strong Pain Relief Balm, and people were finding it much better than any comfrey balm they had tried, so I kept to the recipe I used. if it ain’t broke, don’t fix it huh.